Skip to content

 My Travel Experience in Penang

-I and my sister arrived in Penang in afternoon and took a taxi from airport to our hotel.
+My sister and I arrived in Penang in the afternoon and took a taxi from the airport to our hotel.
 We decided to stay in Bayview Hotel because of its ideal location in the heart of Georgetown.
-From the hotel, we had an easy access to all main streets, bus stops, malls and restaurants.
+From the hotel, we had easy access to all main streets, bus stops, malls, and restaurants.
 After dropping our luggage, we headed off to the bus stop and took bus no. 204 for Penang Hill Train Station.

 View of Kek Lok Si Temple